Chapter 4: A Futile Chore

 To keep the workforce as willing and as cheap as possible, yet below the threshold of popular insurrection, it is necessary to maintain an illusion that unemployment is at one level while allowing the reality to gravitate to a much higher level.
 Hence the difference between the deceptive official figures for unemployment and the more credible figures for the 'economically inactive'.

 I believe therefore that there is no real official intent to eradicate unemployment and that it has been left to the mercy of free market forces.
 The apparent measures and rhetoric to do with reducing unemployment are no more than a political expedient - an exercise in being 'seen to be doing' something to help the undeserving unemployed.

 This may well create a 'healthy economy' but for whom?
 This kind of economy is fine for the greedy rich - or so they think.
 But it leaves the vast majority of individuals living very stressful and uncertain lives.
 For those who are unemployed it is soul-destroying.
 It drains them of all self-esteem.
 They are deceived into thinking that they are part of a small minority of worthless losers while in fact they are members of an enormous legion of good people who have been forcibly and undeservedly excluded.

 In the final analysis, the figures and percentages for unemployment, poverty, deprivation and economic exclusion really are not the issue.
-What really matters is that if so much as one person is made unwillingly economically inactive then the entire socio-economic system under which he lives as has failed.
+What really matters is this: if so much as one person is made unwillingly economically inactive, then the entire socio-economic system, under which he lives, has failed.
 The rules which govern its operation are flawed.
 They fail to catch and handle at least some of the operational exceptions which actually occur.
 Therefore, as a system, it is dysfunctional in principle.
 A right and proper economy is one which is

 fail-safe from the point of view of every individual.